JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 > iteration just returned, is the difference between your hypothesis and the actual answer, so *1*.
 >
 > 1 is not 0 so you iterate over the whole training set again - but before you do, you make a change to $\theta$ that you
-> know will yield the output you actually want.
-You actually make these changes to theta for each item in the training
+> know will yield the output you actually want - that change is called $\delta\theta$.
+You actually make these changes to
-> set within an iteration.
+> theta for each item in the training set within an iteration.